 - Keto bad breath: “Keto” diets which involve high fat and protein intake result in the production of smelly chemicals called ketones.
-This is one of the most easily identifiable types of bad breath smells, something like a fruity nail polish remover.
+This is one of the most easily identifiable types of bad breath smells, also called keto breath, something like a fruity nail polish remover.
 Ketones are also produced when a person with diabetes is low on insulin.

 Another of the causes of bad breath is a condition called xerostomia, more commonly known as ‘dry mouth'.
 This occurs when the salivary glands aren't producing enough saliva to keep the mouth moist.

-Without enough saliva in the mouth, food isn’t washed away as effectively and bacteria build up more quickly, causing breath to stink.
-Factors that contribute to dry mouth include alcohol, tobacco, caffeine, certain medications, and some medical conditions.
+Without enough saliva in the mouth, food isn't washed away as effectively and bacteria build up more quickly, causing breath to stink.
+Factors that contribute to this condition include alcohol, tobacco, caffeine, certain medications, and some medical conditions.

 Nose and throat infections

 A sinus infection or sore throat and smelly breath often go hand-in-hand.
 Excess mucus produced by your body to fight these infections causes post-nasal drip, and oral malodor arises from bacteria feeding on that mucus in your throat.
 If you have post-nasal drip bad breath, symptoms are likely to go away once your sinus infection is gone.